 Hoki are fast growing with high fecundity, making them fairly resistant to fishing pressure but their spawning aggregations off the west coast of New Zealand make them easy for fishermen to find.

 The abundance of hoki in New Zealand is high, based on population assessments.
-However, the Blue Ocean Institute reports that there is conflicting evidence of declines in abundance over the past several years due to changing environmental and oceanographic conditions.
+However, there is conflicting evidence of declines in abundance over the past several years due to changing environmental and oceanographic conditions.

 Most hoki is caught off New Zealand by mid-water and bottom trawlers.
 Hoki go deeper down, closer to the ocean floor, as they mature.
 Mid-water trawlers cause little habitat damage, but bottom trawlers can have a substantial impact on the seafloor.
 Since most of the bottom trawling occurs in the muddy, gravel, and flat clay-like strata that are fairly resilient, the impact is minimized.